Joyeleke/CSCI_310_Project_Two/Development_Notebook_2025F.md

     - **Name**: Jesutofunmi Oyeleke
     - **Action**: I implemented the start and end game states using HTML/CSS overlays.
 The start screen introduces the game and allows the player to select a difficulty before beginning.
 The end screen appears when the player successfully completes the final level, congratulating them on their victory.

+**Iteration 9:**

+-  **Goal/Task/Rationale:** Break down main.js into multiple files to reduce complexity
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Prompted AI to break down the monolithic main.js file into separate modules.
+Created managers for Scene, UI, Level, Input, Collision, and Multiplayer.
+Also separated game state and constants into their own files.
+    - **Response/Result**: AI successfully created a modular architecture with clear separation of concerns.
+Each manager handles a specific aspect of the game.
+    - **Your Evaluation**: AI was accurate with the code structure.
+No clarification needed.

+**Iteration 10:**

+-  **Goal/Task/Rationale:** Add character model selection with 3D preview
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Asked AI to add a model selection menu with previews for multiple 3D character models (.glb and .gltf formats).
+Created ModelPreviewManager with a separate Three.js scene for the preview canvas.
+    - **Response/Result**: AI created a working model preview system with next/previous navigation and localStorage persistence for the selected model.
+    - **Your Evaluation**: AI was accurate.
+Had to specify rotation adjustments for specific models like the llama.

+**Iteration 11:**

+-  **Goal/Task/Rationale:** Add player knockout/attack system for multiplayer
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Prompted AI to add attack mechanics using J key or mouse click with directional aiming (WASD/arrows).
+Attack creates a hitbox in the aimed direction and applies knockback to hit players.
+    - **Response/Result**: AI implemented attack with cooldown, directional hitbox, model rotation during attack, and server-side knockback validation.
+    - **Your Evaluation**: AI was accurate.
+Had to specify the exact hitbox dimensions and that model should rotate 90 degrees, not 180.

+**Iteration 12:**

+-  **Goal/Task/Rationale:** Add gradient background with animated color blobs and particle systems
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Asked AI to add a gradient background with transparent color blobs, waterfall particles falling from the top, and star particles twinkling in the background.
+    - **Response/Result**: AI created custom shaders for the animated gradient background and two particle systems using BufferGeometry for performance.
+    - **Your Evaluation**: AI was accurate.
+Had to request larger particle sizes and wider waterfall spread multiple times.

+**Iteration 13:**

+-  **Goal/Task/Rationale:** Add background music system with volume control
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Prompted AI to create a music manager that shuffles tracks, plays all tracks before reshuffling, and persists volume to localStorage.
+Added a volume slider in the menu.
+    - **Response/Result**: AI created MusicManager class with shuffle queue, auto-advance, error recovery, and browser autoplay handling.
+    - **Your Evaluation**: AI was accurate with the implementation.
+No issues encountered.

+**Iteration 14:**

+-  **Goal/Task/Rationale:** Add glide and double jump particle effects
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Asked AI to add particle trails when player glides on walls and a burst of particles when double jumping.
+Requested object pooling for performance.
+    - **Response/Result**: AI created ParticleEffectsManager with cyan glide particles and orange jump burst particles, using object pooling and shared geometry.
+    - **Your Evaluation**: AI was accurate.
+No clarification needed.

+**Iteration 15:**

+-  **Goal/Task/Rationale:** Add procedural textures to platforms assigned by level
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Prompted AI to add subtle procedural textures to platforms (noise, grid, dots, lines patterns) assigned by level number instead of randomly.
+Ground platform uses minimal texture.
+    - **Response/Result**: AI created platformTextures.js with canvas-based texture generation, level-pattern mapping, and texture caching.
+    - **Your Evaluation**: AI was accurate.
+Had to request more visible textures multiple times.

+**Iteration 16:**

+-  **Goal/Task/Rationale:** Change attack indicator from red block to red particles
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Asked AI to replace the red box attack indicator with animated red particles that spread in the attack direction.
+    - **Response/Result**: AI created 18 particle spheres with pulsing scale, flickering opacity, and directional spread animation.
+    - **Your Evaluation**: AI was accurate.
+Had to specify larger particle areas and update server hitbox to match.

+**Iteration 17:**

+-  **Goal/Task/Rationale:** Add comprehensive JSDoc documentation to all client files
+-  **What do you do?**
+    - **Name**: Jonathan Gonzalez
+    - **Action**: Prompted AI to add detailed documentation to all client files including module headers, function JSDoc, parameter types, and return types.
+    - **Response/Result**: AI documented 20+ files with consistent JSDoc format including @module, @param, @returns, and @type annotations.
+    - **Your Evaluation**: AI was accurate and thorough with documentation standards.